-It must seem, I don’t do anything else than getting into conflicts with artists or their managers.
-The true is, these cases are about 2 – 3 %, as the others are very professional and inspirational people.
-However, the purpose of this blog is next to sharing great music and experiences, is to also give you a behind the scenes a look.
-One of the rare weird and unpleasant experiences was with British electronic music legend Kosheen and especially their promo team.
+It seems, I don’t do anything else than getting into conflicts with artists or their managers.
+The truth is, these cases are about 2 or 3 %, as the others are very professional and inspirational people.
+However, the purpose of this blog is, next to sharing amazing music and great experiences, to also bringing you a behind the scenes a look.
+One of the rare weird and unpleasant experiences was with British electronic pop music legend Kosheen and especially their promo team.

 Guestlist & Interview